"What does it profit a man to gain the whole world and forfeit his soul?"

 Compete with honor: Pursue victory through integrity, not just effectiveness.

 Watch the Mercenary when a worthy cause calls.
-The Loser emerges—cynical, defeated, certain it will end in disappointment.
-He wants to believe but can't risk believing again.
+The Critic emerges—measuring, evaluating, certain his effort will fall short.
+He wants to give his best but can't risk being judged for it.

 The Mercenary's Transformation

-When the Mercenary's energy is integrated properly, it becomes skill and competence in service of what matters.
-The Mercenary's discipline becomes devoted practice.
-His mastery becomes service.
+When the Mercenary's energy finds a worthy home, it becomes skill and competence aimed at something that matters.
+His discipline becomes devoted practice.
+His mastery starts serving something beyond himself.
 His capability becomes contribution.

 Living with the Mercenary Shadow